nicolechao/springboard-data-science/Capstone 2/Project Report/README.md

 ![ModelNextCharAccuracies](https://raw.githubusercontent.com/nicolechao/springboard-data-science/master/Capstone%202/Images/ModelNextCharAccuracies.png)

-Indeed predicting character first and then use the hidden state to predict sentiment performs better than directly using characters to predict sentiments and mLSTM gives the best accuracy.
+Indeed predicting next character first and then use the hidden state to predict sentiment performs better than directly using characters to predict sentiments.
+Also, among these models, mLSTM gives the best accuracy.

-So, with all the models we trained, the best accuracy we acheived is about 0.65.
-We believe this can be improved by getting more data since the training accuracies are a lot better than testing accuracies.
+So, in summary, with all the models we trained, the best accuracy we acheived is about 0.65.
+However, training accuracies are a lot higher.
+This might indicate that we do not have enough data points and we believe testing accuracy can be improved by adding more data points.

 ### Summary
 1. We tried 4 different deep learning models for sentiment analysis on both word-level and character-level tweets.